Business Process Reengineering and its impact on long-term company goals

 - Business process re-engineering will take more time and extensive resources than a simple technical configuration.
 Be prepared to spend time and resources and make sure your BPR solutions align with long-term organizational goals and strategy.

 - Every organization has unique operational processes to execute and redesign.
 Hence, business process re-engineering should be planned according to the organization goals and current operations.
 Be specific and analyze your needs that give long-term competitive advantages.
-Do not change too many processes all at once.
+Do not change too many processes at once.
 Using a phased approach often yields better results.

 - BPR is successful in organizations where the employees are well trained and ready to adopt the new processes.
 Many BPR projects will fail because of inadequate training.
 User adoption is one of the biggest factors that impact time & success of BPR.
 Help your employees understand the gaps between current and future states, and ensure they are on board with the new business strategy.
 Make sure new changes are tested and accepted before go live.